Employer: Inclusion Economics India Centre at IFMR/Krea University

 - Master's degree in economics, public policy or related field

 - Candidate should have strong interpersonal skills and demonstrated ability to engage with policy partners of various levels

 How to Apply:

-If you are interested in this position, please fill out our Screening Questionnaire; you will be asked to upload a single PDF containing your CV and cover letter.
-Label your file “Last name, First name – Communications Manager”.
+If you are interested in this position, please fill out our Screening Questionnaire; you will be asked to upload a single PDF containing your CV, cover letter, and academic transcripts.
+Label your file “Last name, First name – Policy Associate”.